 2. Selling your products online

-Online shopping has become an indispensable part of life for Chinese.
+Online shopping has become an indispensable part of life for the Chinese.
 Online shopping offers cheaper prices, more diverse products, a lot of promotions, convenience and now even includes entertainment activities (social commerce).

 The fastest way to get your products to the Chinese market is to through online selling channels.